Risk Management Lead Jobs in USA with Visa Sponsorship

 What degree do I need for an employer to sponsor me in this role?

-Most H-1B petitions for Risk Management Lead positions are supported by degrees in finance, statistics, actuarial science, economics, or mathematics.
+Most H-1B visa petitions for Risk Management Lead positions are supported by degrees in finance, statistics, actuarial science, economics, or mathematics.
 A general business administration degree alone may not be sufficient without supplementary documentation showing the role requires specialized knowledge.
 Advanced degrees or professional certifications like the FRM or CFA can strengthen a borderline case significantly.

 How competitive is H-1B sponsorship for risk management professionals?